-AN ORDINANCE REGULATING DEVELOPMENT OF PRIVATE PIPELINES
+REGULATING DEVELOPMENT OF PRIVATE PIPELINES

-- A. Applicability.
-The purpose of this ordinance is to facilitate the construction, installation, and/or alteration of Private Pipelines in Lee County that ensure the protection of health, safety, and welfare while also avoiding adverse impacts to important areas such as agricultural lands, endangered species habitats, conservation lands, and other sensitive lands.
+A. Applicability.
+The purpose of this ordinance is to facilitate the construction, installation, and/or alteration of Private Pipelines in Lee County to ensure the protection of health, safety, and welfare while also avoiding adverse impacts to important areas such as agricultural lands, endangered species habitats, conservation lands, and other sensitive lands.
 This ordinance is not intended to replace safety, health, or environmental requirements contained in other applicable codes, standards, or ordinances.
+The provisions of this ordinance shall not be deemed to nullify any provisions of local, state or federal law.

+B. Definitions.

-The provisions of this ordinance shall not be deemed to nullify any provisions of local, state or federal law. - B. Definitions.
-For purposes of this Ordinance, the following words and terms are hereby defined: - 1.
-Agricultural Impact Mitigation Agreement: An agreement negotiated between a land owner and a utility company focused on the restoration aspect of impacts that result from utility projects being constructed across a landowner's productive agricultural land. - 2.
-Agricultural land: Land used for cropland, hayland, pastureland, managed woodlands, truck gardens, farmsteads, commercial ag-related facilities, feedlots, livestock confinement systems, land on which farm buildings are located, and land in government set-aside programs. - 3.
+- 1. Agricultural Impact Mitigation Agreement: An agreement negotiated between the Illinois Department of Agriculture and the utility company focused on the restoration aspect of impacts that result from utility projects being constructed across a landowner's productive agricultural land. - 2.
+Agricultural Land: Land used for cropland, hayland, pastureland, managed woodlands, truck gardens, farmsteads, commercial ag-related facilities, feedlots, livestock confinement systems, land on which farm buildings are located, and land in government set-aside programs. - 3.
 Applicant: Any person, provider, firm, partnership or Company who files an application for any permit required for the construction, replacement, or alteration of a pipeline or any component thereof. - 4.
-"As-built" drawings: A revised set of drawing submitted by a contractor upon completion of a project or a particular job.
+"As-built" Drawings: A revised set of drawing submitted by a contractor upon completion of a project or a particular job.
 They reflect all changes made in the specifications and working drawings during the construction process, and show the exact dimensions, geometry, and surveyed location of all elements of the work completed under the contract. - 5.
 Company: Pipeline company, utility company, and any contractor or sub-contractor in the employ of the Company for the purpose of completing the pipeline or any mitigative actions contained within the required building permit. - 6.
-Cropland: Land used for growing row crops, small grains, or hay; includes land that was formerly used as cropland but is currently in a government set-aside program and pastureland comprised of prime farmland.
-County Appointed Third Party Engineer: A licensed, professional engineer who selected by the County and paid for by the applicant to perform reviews and inspections of applicable project plans and sites.
+Cropland: Land used for growing row crops, small grains, or hay; includes land that was formerly used as cropland but is currently in a government set-aside program and pastureland comprised of prime farmland. - 7.
+County Appointed Third Party Engineer: An Illinois licensed, professional engineer selected by the County and paid for by the Applicant to perform reviews and inspections of applicable project plans and sites.